MM2-0/Kvaesitso/docs/docs/user-guide/customization/color-schemes.md

 In advanced mode, you have full control over every color that might or might not be used anywhere in the launcher UI.
 In this mode, you can customize light and dark mode color scheme seperately.
 Colors are used as is, without any further processing.

-:::info
+:::tip
 Since there are quite a lot of different colors and color shades, it can be tedious to customize every single color.
-The recommended approach is to set the base colors in simple mode and then switch to advanced mode to tweak only individual colors.
+A good approach is to set the base colors in simple mode and then switch to advanced mode to tweak only individual colors.
 :::

 :::caution